 Full planning permission is generally granted for a period of three years, after which time the permission will expire, unless building works have already commenced.
-The data in this section therefore relates to those full planning permissions expiring in the third quarter of 2021 which were approved in the third quarter of 2018.
+The data in this section therefore relates to those full planning permissions expiring in the fourth quarter of 2021 which were approved in the fourth quarter of 2018.

-During this quarter, 5 full planning permissions (1 dwelling) lapsed without being taken up for development - see Figure 12 below.
+During this quarter, 4 full planning permissions (4 dwellings) lapsed without being taken up for development - see Figure 12 below.
 96 full planning permissions were granted in 2018.
-59 of these permissions have been taken-up.
+59 of these permissions have been taken-up, 17 permissions have lapsed, and the remaining 20 permissions have been revised at a later date.